Klaus van Benthem, Faculty Director

 RCAC makes well-informed recommendations to Faculty Director for establishing, maintaining, expanding, and sun-setting of Campus Research Core Facilities.
 RCAC reviews funding requests to RCFP and makes recommendations for strategic investments.

-The council convenes 1-2 times per month and develops a strategic plan for sustainable research core facility operation and identifies necessary resources (dollars, space, personnel) to implement such a plan.
+The council convenes once a month and develops a strategic plan for sustainable research core facility operation and identifies necessary resources (dollars, space, personnel) to implement such a plan.
 RCAC is asked to specifically address the following topics:

 - Establishment of suitable metrics for core evaluation, and suggestion of subsequent actions that emerge from core evaluations.